kroncatti/minimal-nest-grpc-duplicated-shared-packages/README.md

 This is a minimal reproduction of a protobuf namespace conflict issue when using NestJS with gRPC.

+> [!IMPORTANT]
+> Updated on 2025-09-09: Using NestJS, there is no workaround over this.
+The ideal solution involves changing the way the npm packages are released.
+>
+> We should not release depending packages in the same package.
+They should be imported and released separately.

 ## The Problem

 When loading multiple proto files that import the same shared proto file containing enums, protobuf throws an error: